- Ranked Choice Voting

 - Primary elections are also often decided with small pluralities.
 The chart below shows plurality wins in primary elections for U.S. House of Representatives races in 2020.
 In some highly-contested races, winners received as little as 22% of the vote -- meaning 78% of people voted against them.

-Sometimes, the winner of a single-winner RCV election does not have a majority of total votes cast in the first round.
-A winner is declared when a candidate has a majority of votes which are active in that round of counting, which excludes ballots which have become exhausted.
+Sometimes, the winner of a single-winner RCV election does not have a majority of total votes cast.
+A winner is declared when a candidate has a majority of votes which are active in that round of counting, which excludes ballots which have become inactive.
 This has occurred in 64 single-winner RCV elections in the U.S. In those cases, the winner was the candidate preferred by a majority of voters who chose to express a preference between the finalists.
-As noted by Burnett and Kogan, ballot exhaustion is sometimes due to jurisdiction limiting the maximum number of rankings to three.
-54 out of 64 elections in which the winner had fewer than 50% of first-round votes occurred in elections which limited voters to three rankings.
+As noted by Burnett and Kogan, ballot exhaustion is sometimes due to jurisdictions limiting the allowed number of rankings.
+Of the 64 elections in which the winner earned fewer than 50% of first-round preferences, 54 occurred in elections where voters were limited to only three rankings.
 You can learn more about the majority criterion with RCV in our FAQ.

 RCV and Incumbents